 Sometimes when getting caught up in packing and planning a move, missing meals is easy to do.
 Especially, when you are anxious about it.
 When you starve your body from nutrients you can intensify your stress response.
 If you need to set reminders or timers on your phone to remind you to eat something… do it.
 I promise it will help you get through your move with less stress.

 4. Give yourself as much time as you can to make the move happen.

-Sometimes you don’t have a choice on how quickly you have to move.
+Sometimes you don’t have a choice in how quickly you have to move.
 But if you have at least 30 days, don’t wait until the last minute to pack.
-Plan our your weeks in advance.
+Plan your weeks in advance.
 I love planning my week on Sunday evenings.
-It has actually become apart of my weekly ritual.
+It has actually become a part of my weekly ritual.
 Block out time for yourself to pack, forward your mail, & shut off your utilities.